sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

-If you have docker running, run redis inside container in simple command
+If you have docker running, run redis inside container with simple command
 ```
 docker run -d --name redis-streaming -p 6379:6379 redis
 ```

-Script is going to do [LPUSH command](https://redis.io/commands/lpush) into redis to insert data into list named as `redisList` .
+Script is going to execute [LPUSH command](https://redis.io/commands/lpush) in redis to insert data into list named as `redisList` .
 With the help of `Faker` library we are going to generate some fake profile as our data.

 **Faker :** [https://github.com/joke2k/faker](https://github.com/joke2k/faker)